This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “Multicarrier Systems”.

 Explanation: OFDM is abbreviated as orthogonal frequency division multiplexing.
 It combats both fiber chromatic dispersion and polarization mode dispersion.

 10. It is suggested that the technique with high white noise is an attractive option for use in long haul systems.
-State whether the given statement is true or false.

 Explanation: Long haul systems require a technique which boosts the distance covered by the signals with less use of carrier signal.
 The technique which exhibits high spectral density is an attractive option for the long haul systems.